Solicitors for employees

 If you are leaving your current role we can negotiate on your behalf.
 Some clients prefer that we simply act in the background to enable you to achieve the best exit terms.

-Employee and director settlement agreements
+Employee and director shareholders

 Often employers will not want former employees or directors holding shares.
 There are number of ways this can be achieved.
 Often the transfer value for the shares is up for debate.
 There are multiple business valuation methodologies.
 Which method is best for you depends upon many factors – we guide you.